November Gardening: Your Monthly Garden Guide

 - Sansevieria (Snake plant)

-Check the humidity requirements of a plant as well.
+Make sure you always check the humidity requirements of your plants.
 Some need a dry atmosphere, where a hallway or landing might be appropriate.
 Others, such as ferns and orchids, prefer a humid atmosphere such as a bathroom or kitchen.

 Houseplant maintenance in November

-- Mealybugs - fluffy white lumps on the underside of leaves.
-Wipe off, check daily and repeat if needed.
+- Mealybugs - fluffy white lumps on the underside of leaves which can be managed by wiping them off; check daily and repeat if needed.

-- Red spider mites - fine webbing on leaves and stems.
-Improve air circulation around the plant.
+- Red spider mites - fine webbing on leaves and stems which can be prevented by Improving air circulation around the plant.

-- Scale insects - white or brown waxy lumps on the underside of leaves.
-Wipe off or tolerate if low in number.
+- Scale insects - white or brown waxy lumps on the underside of leaves which you can wipe off or tolerate if low in number.

-Feed the houseplant to keep it strong and able to withstand attacks from pests.
-Use a recognised plant food which is suitable for indoor plants.
+To keep your houseplants strong and able to withstand attacks from pests, you can consider using a naturally derived plant food which is suitable for indoor plants.